north carolina highway historical marker program

 Essay:

-South Carolina’s Bethel Presbytery pledged to support, both spiritually and financially, the college that would be so close to its border.
-In the early days, congregations in the communities surrounding the college were generous with their time and labor—helping to clear the land, hauling debris, building fences, and making and hauling bricks.
-The students also contributed to the labor force at the college.
+Students also contributed to the labor force at the college.
 As part of the manual labor contract, they were required to work three hours per day.
 Although this arrangement was designed to assist students of limited resources, the college shifted to a classical curriculum in 1841.
-The college struggled financially until Salisbury planter Maxwell Chambers left a will, probated in 1856, making Davidson the most heavily endowed school south of Princeton.
-Future President of the United States Woodrow Wilson, who had lived for a time in Wilmington studied at the school in the 1873-74 term.
+The college struggled financially until Maxwell Chambers left a gift in his will, probated in 1856, making Davidson the most generously endowed school south of Princeton.
+Chambers, who did not attend Davidson, was a money lender in Salisbury whose wealth largely was built off the institution of slavery.

 References: